PostHog/posthog.com/contents/blog/feature-flag-benefits-use-cases.md

 > **Defining percentage, conditional, and tiered rollouts:**
 > - Percentage rollouts release a feature to a percentage of users or groups, and then increase that percentage over time.
-> - Conditional rollouts release a feature to specific users or groups based on some filter or condition.
+> - Conditional rollouts release a feature to specific users or groups based on a filter or condition.
 The filter or condition expands to more users or groups over time.
 > - Tiered rollouts release a feature to specific infrastructure, regions, groups or users, and progresses to more of the same type over time.

 ### 3. Test changes (in production)